 Base salary for the senior executive officers is based on proxy data from Killam's peer group for similar positions and targets the 50th percentile of that market.
-Base salaries also consider each executive's job responsibilities and the level of skill and experience required to perform his or her given role.
+Base salaries are set on an individual basis and consider each executive's job responsibilities, level of skill and experience required to perform his or her given role, market competitiveness, internal equity among executives and the executive's overall performance.
 Base salaries and subsequent increases are approved by the Compensation and HR Committee.